SecureApiGateway/secure-api-gateway-ob-uk/secure-api-gateway-ig-extensions/README.md

 Minimum configuration to use the Filter:
 ```
 {
-          "comment": "Validate that the request is FAPI compliant",
+          "comment": "Validate that the request will result in an OAuth2 client that is FAPI compliant,
           "name": "FAPIAdvancedDCRValidationFilter",
           "type": "FAPIAdvancedDCRValidationFilter",
           "config": {